segeda/svatky-api-nodejs/README.md

 * name -- Formatted for first names only.
 Ex: Michal, Anna, Karina

-For example, if we wanted to seach for when the Name Day is of Anna in JSON, we would set the parameters up like so: https://svatky.adresa.info/json?lang=cs&name=Anna
+For example, if we wanted to search for when the Name Day is of Anna in JSON, we would set the parameters up like so: https://svatky.adresa.info/json?lang=cs&name=Anna

 If we wanted to know who is celebrating their Name Day on May 15th, we would set the parameters like so: